 Well, this is weird.
 Before, the SP-Pack text was the only text removed from the booster pack.
 The logo was left alone.
 In the dubbed flashback, the logo and text are both removed now.
 Guess they got digital paint happy.

-Not TOO happy, though, because before the little white oval where ‘SP-Pack’ was written was also removed, but this time it’s not.
+Not TOO happy, though, because, before, the little white oval where ‘SP-Pack’ was written was also removed, but this time it’s not.
 Consistency is fun.

-The dub omits mentioning that Winged Kuriboh can reduce an opponent’s attack to zero with its special ability with his V-Z’s own special ability (I really hate cards that have a laundry list of special abilities.
+The dub omits mentioning that Winged Kuriboh can reduce an opponent’s attack to zero with its special ability with V-Z’s own special ability (I really hate cards that have a laundry list of special abilities.
 It’s understandable when the card is insanely difficult to summon, but seeing as how cards that are insanely difficult to summon constantly get miraculously summoned in this franchise, it’s hard to not get annoyed by it.)